olgapombo/olgapombo.github.io/content/publications.md

 * *O Lugar de Leibniz na História da Lógica*/ Leibniz’s place in the History of Logic
 * *Por que não somos ainda leibnizianos*/ Why we are not yet Leibnizians
 * *Descontinuidade do tempo e novidade em Bachelard*/ Time discontinuity and novelty in Bachelard
-* *Os lugares da ciência e da filosofia*/ The places of science and philosophy*
-* *Epistemologia da imagem científica* / Epistemology of scientific image *
+* *Epistemologia da imagem científica* / Epistemology of scientific image
 * *A imagem na ciência e na arte*/ Image in science and art
 * *Towards a cartography of the concept of creation in science and art*
 * *Creation in science and art.
 Comparative examples*